istreamlabs/pebble/src/Components/Toast/Readme.md

 ## Best Practices

 Toast should:
-* Primarily be used for success messages or non-critical errors
+* Primarily be used for success messages or non-critical information
 * Not be used for error messages.
 Instead, use an inline [Alert](/#/Components/Alert) to prominently inform users about persistent errors.
 * Be used thoughtfully and sparingly.
 * Focus on a single subject, piece of information, or required action.